 In late rosacea, patients may develop a complication called rhinophyma in which facial tissue builds up and hardens, causing the nose to enlarge and become bulbous.
-This complication is more common in men than women.
+This complication is more common in men than in women.

-Diagnosis of rosacea is typically made through a simple physical examination of the skin on the face.
+The diagnosis of rosacea is typically made through a simple physical examination of the skin on the face.
 Sometimes tests are administered to rule out other possible causes, such as eczema or lupus.
 Although there is no cure for rosacea, several treatments are available to relieve symptoms.
-Through medical consultation, patients should be able to pinpoint at least some of their symptoms’ triggers, and learn to avoid them.
+Through medical consultation, patients should be able to pinpoint at least some of their symptoms’ triggers and learn to avoid them.
 It may be necessary for them to avoid the sun, spicy foods, alcoholic beverages, or certain medications.
 Participation in a stress-management program may also be recommended.

 Using makeup to disguise rosacea helps many sufferers feel less self-conscious.
 Medical treatments, the use of which depends on the severity of the condition, may include the following:

 If the patient is suffering from symptoms of ocular rosacea, our doctors may prescribe oral antibiotics and steroid eye drops